3mdeb/openpower-coreboot-docs/devnotes/isteps/18_establish_system_SMP_and_TOD/11_proc_tod_setup.md

     {
         l_funcProcTargetList.clear();

-        //Find the funcational Proc targets on the system TARGETING::targetService().getAssociated(
+        TARGETING::targetService().getAssociated(
             l_funcProcTargetList,
             l_funcNodeTargetList[l_nodeIndex],
             TARGETING::TargetService::CHILD,
-            TARGETING::TargetService::ALL,
             &l_funcProcPostfixExpr);

-        //Go over the list of procs and insert them in respective TOD drawer for(uint32_t l_procIndex = 0;
+        for(uint32_t l_procIndex = 0;
             l_procIndex < l_funcProcTargetList.size();
             ++l_procIndex)
         {
             bool b_foundDrawer = false;

-            //Get the ordinal id of the parent node and find if there is an
-            //existing TOD drawer whose id matches with the ordinal id of
-            //this node
             for(l_todDrawerIter = l_todDrawerList.begin();
                 l_todDrawerIter != l_todDrawerList.end();
                 ++l_todDrawerIter)
             {
                 if((*l_todDrawerIter)->getId() == l_funcNodeTargetList[l_nodeIndex]->getAttr<TARGETING::ATTR_ORDINAL_ID>())
                 {
-                    //Add the proc to this TOD drawer, such that
-                    //TodProc has the target pointer and the pointer to
-                    //the TOD drawer to which it belongs TodProc *l_procPtr = new TodProc(l_funcProcTargetList[l_procIndex], (*l_todDrawerIter));
+                    TodProc *l_procPtr = new TodProc(l_funcProcTargetList[l_procIndex], (*l_todDrawerIter));
                     (*l_todDrawerIter)->addProc(l_procPtr);
                     l_procPtr = NULL;
                     b_foundDrawer = true;
                     break;
                 }
             }

             if (!b_foundDrawer)
             {
-                //Create a new TOD drawer and add it to the TOD drawer list
-                //Create a TOD drawer with the drawer id same as parent
-                //node's id , and the pointer to the node target to which
-                //the TOD drawer belongs
                 TodDrawer *l_pTodDrawer = new TodDrawer(
                     l_funcNodeTargetList[l_nodeIndex]->getAttr<TARGETING::ATTR_ORDINAL_ID>(),
                     l_funcNodeTargetList[l_nodeIndex]);

-                //Create a TodProc passing the target pointer and the
-                //pointer of TodDrawer to which this processor belongs TodProc *l_pTodProc = new TodProc(l_funcProcTargetList[l_procIndex], l_pTodDrawer);
+                TodProc *l_pTodProc = new TodProc(l_funcProcTargetList[l_procIndex], l_pTodDrawer);

-                //push the processor ( TodProc ) , into the TOD drawer l_pTodDrawer->addProc(l_pTodProc);

-                //push the Tod drawer ( TodDrawer ) , into the
-                //TodControls
+                l_pTodDrawer->addProc(l_pTodProc);
                 l_todDrawerList.push_back(l_pTodDrawer);
-                //Delete the pointers after transfering the ownership l_pTodDrawer = NULL;
+                l_pTodDrawer = NULL;
                 l_pTodProc = NULL;
             }